geckoret/geckoret/README.md

-# Hi there 👋, I'm nowpy!
+# Hi there 👋, I'm geckoret!

 I'm a young tech enthusiast who loves programming and exploring new technologies.
 I have experience with languages like **JavaScript**, **Python**, **C++**, and **C#**.
 I'm not a master yet, but I'm learning and improving every day! 💪